-The current defensive avionics package, built around the ALQ-161 electronic countermeasures (ECM) system, is supplemented by the ALE-50 towed decoy and chaff and flares to protect against radar-guided and heat-seeking missiles.
+The current defensive avionics package, built around the ALQ-161 electronic countermeasures (ECM) system, is supplemented by the ALE-50 towed decoy and chaff and flares to protect against radarguided and heat-seeking missiles.
 Aircraft structure and radar-absorption materials reduce the aircraft's radar signature to approximately one percent that of a B-52.
-The
+The ALE-50 provides greater protection against RF threats.

-ALE-50 provides greater protection against RF threats.
 B-1A.
 USAF acquired four prototype flight-test models of this new strategic bomber in the 1970s, but the program was canceled in 1977.
-Flight-test of the four B-1A models continued through 1981.
+Flight-test of the four B-1A models continued through 1981

 B-1B.
 Initiated in 1981, the first production model of the improved variant B-1 flew in October 1984.
 USAF produced a total of 100.
 The B-1 was first used in combat in support of operations against Iraq during Desert Fox in December 1998.
-USAF began implementing the planned reduction of its B-1B inventory from 93 to 60 aircraft in August 2002, with fleet consoli-dation at Dyess AFB, Tex., and Ellsworth AFB, N.D.
-Cost savings in operations and maintenance are to fund upgrades and spares for the remaining fleet.
+A planned reduction of the B-1B inventory from 93 to 60 aircraft began in August 2002, with fleet consolidation at Dyess AFB, Tex., and Ellsworth AFB, N.D.
+However, under the 2004 defense authorization bill, Congress directed USAF to return to service 23 of the retired B-1Bs.
+As of early spring, USAF was working with Congress to change $\,$ just eight bombers

 B-1B's speed, superior handling qualities, and large payload make it a key element of any joint/composite strike force, with the flexibility to deliver a wide range of weapons or to carry additional fuel, as required.
-Integration of the 2,000-lb GPS-guided GBU-31 JDAM was completed in FY02.